 • Do we have the right data, technology, bandwidth and skills to develop and maintain scenario plans?

-Tar Heel Direct's scenarios are based on order volume and ability to fulfill orders efficiently.
+Sunshine Direct’s scenarios are based on order volume and its ability to fulfill orders efficiently.
 Because the negative effects of the pandemic were so sudden, the company decided to set milestones for every 30 days in anticipation of delayed accounts receivable as well as reduced ability of retailers to accept products.

-It quickly lost orders from most customers with physical retail locations — infection rates and lockdown orders have a direct impact on sales.
-Internally, Tar Heel Direct has taken safety precautions for its workers.
+It quickly lost orders from most customers with physical retail locations—infection rates and lockdown orders have a direct impact on sales.
+Internally, Sunshine Direct has taken safety precautions for its workers.
 Social distancing and increased sanitization measures mean that warehouse teams are operating at about 60% capacity.
-Suppliers and customers are in roughly the same boat, with suppliers being affected too — though not as dramatically as retail outlets.
-Some incoming product shipments will be delayed, or suppliers may be able to provide only fractions of their normal output.
+Suppliers and customers are in roughly the same boat, with suppliers being affected too—though not as dramatically as retail outlets.
+Some incoming product shipments will be delayed, or suppliers may be able to provide only fractions of their typical output.

 Scenario Planning vs. Business Continuity Planning